Un Beso

-"Un Beso" is Aventura's third single from their fourth studio album, God's Project.
+"Un Beso" (A Kiss) is Aventura's third single from their fourth studio album, God's Project.
 The song received airplay in Spanish-speaking countries, reaching number 6 on the Billboard Hot Latin Songs chart and number 35 on the Billboard Regional Mexican Airplay chart.
 It was later included on the compilation album Bachata Romántica: 1's (2009).

 Music video

 The music video for "Un Beso" shows Romeo sitting down in a club when he sees this girl dancing.
 He walks up to her, and then they start dancing, and then they share a kiss.
 They fall in love after the kiss, and leave the club to go on a cruise then they share another kiss.